azamsharp/azamsharp.github.io/_posts/2022-10-06-practical-mv-pattern-crud.md

 }
 ```

->> A Model may look like View Model but it is not.
+>> A Model may look like view model but it is not.
 A model is not responsible for formatting data to be presented on the screen.
 Unlike View Model, a separate model does need to be created for each screen.
 For smaller apps, you can use a single model for your entire app.
 If your model is getting larger then it would be a good idea to think about separating it and distributing the responsibilities among different aggregate models.
 You break a model into small models depending on the application domain, which is usually based on the bounded context of the application domain.
+You don't create root models based on the number of screen of the app.

 >> If I was following MVVM pattern then I would have ended up with several View Models including OrderListViewModel, OrderViewModel, AddOrderViewModel, OrderDetailViewModel and more.
-We have completely removed the View Models from the picture and the view is directly consuming the models (Order).
+We have completely removed the view models from the picture and the view is directly consuming the models.
 Keep in mind View is the View Model.

 The complete implementation of the model is shown below: